Swastik-Aryal/Brain-Tumor-Segmenter/README.md

 It is powered by a **ResNet-Unet** model custom trained on the *BraTS2020* dataset.
 For details go [here](#model-description).

-The implementation is done using [Streamlit](https://streamlit.io/), providing an interactive interface for tumor detection and segmentation.
-It is hosted using [Hugging Face Spaces](https://huggingface.co/spaces) [here](https://aryal10-brain-tumor-segmenter.hf.space/).
+The implementation is done using [Streamlit](https://streamlit.io/) and hosted using [Hugging Face Spaces](https://huggingface.co/spaces), providing an interactive interface for tumor detection and segmentation.
+You can access it [here](https://aryal10-brain-tumor-segmenter.hf.space/).

 ***